One of Thiago's favorite things is music, especially when it comes from his dad’s djembe, a percussion instrument.

 The simplest of infections could have proved fatal for the little boy.

-Families, like Thiago's, will never receive a bill from St. Jude for anything.
+Families, like Thiago's, will never receive a bill from St. Jude for treatment, travel, housing or food.

 The therapy, employing a modified virus to deliver and insert a corrected copy of the gene into stem cells, spurred the establishment of his immune system.